martin-honnen/SaxonHE11s9apiExtensions/README.md

-# Saxon HE 11 s9api .NET extension method helps
+# Saxon HE 11 s9api .NET extension method helpers
 Extension methods that help/ease the task of using Saxon HE 11 Java s9api from .NET code

 This is a sample project outlining my successful attempt to apply https://github.com/ikvm-revived/ikvm and